igrek51/regex-rename/README.md

 - ...
 - `Stanis▯aw+Lem+Niezwyci▯▯ony+(0051).mp3`

-and you want to rename all of them to `01-Niezwyciężony.mp3` (extracting number from the end and put it at the beginning and shortening it to 2 digits by the way).
+and you want to rename all of them in manner `01-Niezwyciężony.mp3` (extracting number from the end and put it at the beginning and shortening it to 2 digits by the way).

 ## Step 1: Testing matching pattern